IvannaZimina/FFE-2021-1-Online_Project/README.md

 HTML, CSS, Pixel perfect.

 ## Description
 Coding in HTML and using custom styles and Pixel perfect plugin in browser to match the original design was practiced.
-The adaptive layout was maden.
+The adaptive layout was made.

 ## Environment
 Clone project to your machine.
 Use LiveServer plugin in VS code to run web-app.